MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-rsat.md

 + Keystroke recording performance may be slow, so type slowly while recording so that all the events are captured property.
 + Peripheral emulation is currently not supported, use a keyboard wedge-based device.
 + Don’t hold a key down during recording, as this could record multiple key press events.
-+ Extensions controls developed should follow the best practice of proper XPath and if possible have unique id for each HTML element.
++ Extension controls should follow the best practice of proper XPath and if possible have a unique ID for each HTML element.

 ## Troubleshooting guides